-The formal boycott of Nestlé products lasted until 1984.
+The formal boycott of Nestlé products ended in 1984.
 I never got the memo.
 A lifelong ban of their products has been a distinctive of my life.
 A pledge made in my youth became part of my story.
 I have only recently discovered that Nestlé continues to be implicated in questionable marketing tactics.

 Breast is Best